simon-lang/oculo/README.md

 # Oculo

+This component is accessible at [https://simon-lang.github.io/oculo/](https://simon-lang.github.io/oculo/)

+If you wish to run it yourself, please clone this repository, `npm install` and `npm start`

 ## Choice of technology

 Create React App was used to bootstrap the project and start with sensible webpack configuration.